Skip to Main Content

 On December 16, 2019, the Felix E. Grant Jazz Archives at the University of the District of Columbia received a gift of a private collection from Charles and Moses Fishman and Stephanie J. Peters to be held as the “Fishman–Peters Collection for the Study of Jazz and World Music.”
 The collection comprises 765–33 1/3 rpm commercially issued sound recordings.

-Charles Fishman is founder of the DC Jazz Festival.
-A Grammy Award-winning producer, he is also the founder and president of Charismic Productions, a Washington, DC-based production and consulting company established in 1986.
-He was the personal manager and producer of jazz legend Dizzy Gillespie until Gillespie’s death.<
+Charles Fishman (1942-2024) was founder of the DC Jazz Festival.
+A Grammy Award-winning producer, he was also the founder and president of Charismic Productions, a Washington, DC-based production and consulting company established in 1986.
+He was the personal manager and producer of jazz legend Dizzy Gillespie until Gillespie’s death.

 In June 2009, the acclaimed author and critic Will Friedwald donated his vast collection of jazz recordings to the Felix E. Grant Jazz Archives at the University of the District of Columbia.
 The collection was started over 50 years ago by his late father, jazz record producer, historian, and lawyer Herb Friedwald.
 It includes approximately 10,000 LP recordings dating from the 1940s through the 1990s that cover jazz from traditional New Orleans style to cutting edge avant-garde experimentalism.